kakavi/metabase/docs/users-guide/custom-questions.md

 ### Viewing the SQL that powers your question

-Under the hood, all Metabase questions are SQL (gasp!).
+Under the hood, all Kenga Analytics questions are SQL (gasp!).
 If you're curious to see the SQL that will get run when you ask your question, you can click the little console icon in the top-right of the notebook editor.
 In the modal that opens up, you'll also be given the option to start a new query in the SQL editor, using this generated SQL as a starting point.
-It's a nice little shortcut to have Metabase write some boilerplate SQL for you, but then allows you to tweak and customize the query.
+It's a nice little shortcut to have Kenga Analytics write some boilerplate SQL for you, but then allows you to tweak and customize the query.

 ---